About the Gambling Act 2005

 The Gambling Commission was established as the new, independent national regulator for commercial gambling and it has a key role to play in implementation of the Act.
 Not only has it issued guidance for local authorities, but it also issues licences such as operating and personal licences.

-The Council is required to produce a licensing policy in relation to the exercise of its various functions under the Act and this is reviewed every 3 years.
-The first policy was prepared by co-operation with officers in each of the other Councils in Cumbria and was approved by the Council at its meeting on 14 December 2006.
-The policy was reviewed in 2009 and 2012.
-Consultation on a revised policy took place between 28 July 2015 and 20 October 2015.
-The revised policy was approved by the Council at its meeting on 3 December 2015 and has effect from 31 January 2016.
+Licensing authorities are required to prepare and publish a statement of policy every 3 years in relation to the exercise of their functions under the Act.
+Our first policy was prepared by co-operation with officers in each of the other Councils in Cumbria and was approved by the Council at its meeting on 14 December 2006.
+The policy was reviewed in 2009, 2012, 2015 and 2018.
+Consultation on a revised policy took place between 4 August 2021 and 6 October 2021.
+The revised policy was approved by the Council at its meeting on 25 November 2021 and has effect for 3 years from 31 January 2022.

-Read Notice of Publication of the Policy (PDF: 62Kb / 1 page) alternatively
+Read Notice of Publication of the Policy (PDF: 190Kb / 1 page).

 Application forms and fees